Gary Rivlin

 His second book, Drive By, was published in 1995 while he worked for the East Bay Express, where he served as a staff writer and then executive editor.
 The book was inspired by the drive-by shooting of 13-year-old Kevin Reed in Oakland, California in 1990.
 Rivlin examined, as he put it, "the human side of this country's youth violence epidemic."

 Rivlin then wrote two books about technology, The Plot to Get Bill Gates and The Godfather of Silicon Valley.
 He won two Gerald Loeb Awards honoring excellence in business journalism: he earned the 2001 award in the Magazines category for the story "AOL's Rough Riders", and the 2005 award in the Deadline Writing category for the story "End of an Era".

 In 2010, he published Broke, USA: From Pawnshops to Poverty, Inc. — How the Working Poor Became Big Business, which The New Yorkers James Surowiecki described as a "blistering new investigation of the subprime economy."
 In it, Rivlin explored how payday lenders, pawn shops, and check cashers exploit the impoverished in the United States.
 Despite attempting to remain objective, he sided with the activists who tried to rein in on the most usurious practices.

 In 2015, he published Katrina: After the Flood, about the immediate and long-term effects of Hurricane Katrina on the City of New Orleans.

+In 2025, he published AI Valley: Microsoft, Google, and the Trillion-Dollar Race to Cash In on Artificial Intelligence, in which he examined the explosive growth of generative AI and cautioned about the risks posed by autonomous agents operating with minimal human oversight.